hanhanhan-kim/hanhanhan-kim.github.io/_drafts/modding-my-friends-keyboard.md

 ---
-title: Modding My Friends' Cheap Keyboard
+title: Modding a Cheap Keyboard
+tagline: Giving a cheap keyboard a makeover!
 ---
 Some close friends of mine own a cheap Velocifire TKL61WS mechanical keyboard.
 Since they first purchased this keyboard, they've gone deep down the mk rabbit hole (of which, I obviously had nothing to do with ...), and no longer feel very impressed with the keyboard.
-I thought it might be a fun project and present if I modded it for them.
+I thought it might be a fun project and gift if I modded it for them.
 This blog post details my modding adventures.

 ## Disassembly